Best CBD for GERD 2023: Can It Treat GERD & Acid Reflux?

 GERD Symptoms

-GERD (chronic acid reflux) occurs when the muscles that control the tube connecting the stomach and the esophagus fail to completely close, acids and food flow back into the stomach.
+GERD (chronic acid reflux) occurs when the muscles that control the tube connecting the stomach and the esophagus fail to completely close, and acids and food flow back into the stomach.

 Symptoms of GERD are different for different people but some of the most common symptoms[16] are: